lompy/lompy.github.io/_posts/2015-07-28-ruby-repl-from-scratch.md

 Cool, now we can persist some data.
 But can we do better?

 ## Binding.
-Turned out we can as ruby provides another powerful metaprogramming feature -- `Binding`.
-An instance of `Binding` class holds a reference to environment in which it was created and can be used later on with `eval` to evaluate the code in environment referred by that binding.
-We can create binding object anywhere with `Kernel#binding` and evaluate the code in the binding's environment with `Binding#eval` or `eval(<code>, <binding>)`.
+If IRB can then of cource we can do it too.
+Ruby provides another powerful metaprogramming feature -- `Binding`.
+An instance of `Binding` class holds a reference to the context in which it was created and can be used later with `eval` to evaluate the code in the context referred by that binding.
+We can create binding object anywhere with `Kernel#binding` and evaluate the code in binding's context with `Binding#eval` or `Kernel#eval(<code>, <binding>)`.

-Let's use this knowledge to evaluate REPL code in the enclosing environment.
+Let's try to evaluate REPL code in the enclosing context.

     # repl.rb
     b = binding